energywebfoundation/ddhub-client-gateway/README.md

 wscat --connect ws://localhost:3000/events --subprotocol dsb-messages
 ```

-> Note: if running the Docker container, replace localhost with
-  host.docker.internal (windows, macOS).
-On Linux run the container with
-  `--net=host` to directly access localhost.

 If you have configured the gateway to use basic authentication, supply the
 following flag in addition to the above command
 ```